laraklopper/Nationality-App/README.md

 ```
   font-family: "Martian Mono", monospace;
 ```
+Used in the output
 **Alkatra: CSS class for a variable style**
 ```
 font-family: "Alkatra", system-ui;
 ```
+Used in the header

 **Permanent Marker: CSS class**
 ```
   font-family: "Permanent Marker", cursive;
 ```
+Used in the output heading
 **Signika: CSS class for a variable style**

 ```
     font-family: "Signika", sans-serif;
 ```
+Used in form tags
 ## REFERENCES

 - https://nationalize.io/